-These topics are developed by the staff and are our way of grouping and teaching the objectives from the National Curriculum in a way that our children will find fun and interesting.
-These topics can be based on high-quality texts; periods in times; recent film releases or areas of interest the children have expressed.
+These units are developed by the staff and are our way of grouping and teaching the objectives from the National Curriculum in a way that our children will find fun and interesting.

-Wherever possible, all subjects are based on this overall topic, however these links are not forced and the subjects only linked to the overall topics if these links are strong and purposeful.
+Wherever possible, all subjects are based on this overall theme, however these links are not forced and the subjects only linked to the overall themes if these links are strong and purposeful.
 Where this is not the case, the subjects are taught discreetly.

 In Years 5 & 6, children take part in relationships and sex education lessons which are normally led by teaching staff.
 Parents are invited into school before these sessions start so that they can see what the children are taught and parents are also given an opportunity to decide whether they would like their children to participate in these sessions.

 Every child’s progress and attainment in English and maths is constantly assessed through both informal methods (staff observations, discussions and marking) within each lesson, and more formal methods (assessments) at regular points throughout the year.
 Alongside these assessments for the core subjects, we have recently introduced key questions to all of our curriculum units and use the children’s responses to these (written or verbal) to assess their learning in all foundation subjects.

 Running alongside our curriculum, we have an extensive programme of extra-curricular clubs at lunchtime and after school, including a STEM club, where this term the children will get the opportunity to visit and take part in activities at the science laboratories of our local secondary school, Castle View.

 Extra-curricular clubs are updated every term and the children given the opportunity to choose new clubs.
 Please visit the school office if you would like to know what clubs are available this term.